 18. Consideration of other submissions made pursuant to article 76, paragraph 8, of the Convention:

-(a) Russian Federation: partial revised Submission in respect of the southeastern part of the Eurasian Basin in the Arctic Ocean;
+(a) Russian Federation: partial revised submission in respect of the south-eastern part of the Eurasian basin in the Arctic Ocean;

-(b) Brazil: partial revised submission in respect of the Brazilian Oriental and Meridional Margin;
+(b) Brazil: partial revised submission in respect of the Brazilian oriental and meridional margin;

-(c) Iceland: partial revised Submission in respect of the western, southern and south-eastern parts of the Reykjanes Ridge;
+(c) Iceland: partial revised submission in respect of the western, southern and south-eastern parts of the Reykjanes Ridge;

 (d) Canada: in respect of the Arctic Ocean;

-(e) Mauritius: concerning the Northern Chagos Archipelago region;
+(e) Mauritius: concerning the northern Chagos Archipelago region;

-(f) Federated States of Micronesia: in respect of the Area North of Yap; and
+(f) Federated States of Micronesia: in respect of the area north of Yap;

-(g) Indonesia: in respect of the Area of South of Java and South of Nusa Tenggara.
+(g) Indonesia: in respect of the area of south of Java and south of Nusa Tenggara.

 19. Report on the thirty-third Meeting of States Parties to the United Nations Convention on the Law of the Sea.